 - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
 This is something the government requires all schools to do and are the results that are published nationally.

 - Where necessary children will have an IEP based on PIVATS (Performance Indicators for Value Added Target Setting).
-Targets will be set, using these PIVAT levels, designed to accelerate learning and close the gap.
+Targets will be set, designed to accelerate learning and close the gap.
 Progress against these targets will be reviewed regularly, evidence for judgements assessed, and a future plan made.

-- The progress of children with a statement of SEND/ EHC Plan will be formally reviewed at an Annual Review, with all adults involved with the child’s education.
+- The progress of children with a statement of SEND/ EHC Plan will be formally reviewed at an Annual Review, to which all adults involved in the child’s education will be invited.